SamHowie/async/README.md

     // This example shows how a deferred object can be used to create an async task.
     // Upon execution of the task, a promise is returned.
-    // The task performs an asynchronous wait of 500 milliseconds before resolving the promise.
+    // The task performs an asynchronous wait of 500 milliseconds before fulfilling the promise.

     asyncTask = function() {
         var deferred = async.defer();